 If you are an unaffiliated songwriter with BMI, you don’t need to register a vanity publishing company.
 BMI will pay you 100% of the money.

-HOWEVER, If you sign up for an admin publishing company (like CD Baby Pro or Tunecore Publishing), they will collect your publishing money from ASCAP or BMI, take their commission (10-15%), and pay you out the rest.
-So, you don't need to register a vanity publishing company (if you're with ASCAP) or register it as an LLC or open a bank account.
+HOWEVER, If you sign up for an admin publishing company (like Songtrust, Sentric CD Baby Pro or Tunecore Publishing), they will collect your publishing money from your PRO, take their commission (15-20%), and pay you out the rest.
+So, you don’t need to register a vanity publishing company (if you’re with ASCAP) or register it as an LLC or open a bank account.
 This is a far easier option.

-I recommend you make sure all of your songs are registered with ASCAP or BMI (or SESAC) and that you work with an admin publishing company.
+I recommend you make sure all of your songs are registered with your local PRO and that you work with an admin publishing company.
 If you distribute through CD Baby, use CD Baby Pro.
-If you don't, use SongTrust or Tunecore Publishing.
-If you haven't registered with a PRO yet, signup for an admin publishing company FIRST - they will then register your songs with a PRO (save some time and steps!)
+If you don’t, use SongTrust, Sentric or Tunecore Publishing.
+If you haven’t registered with a PRO yet, signup for an admin publishing company FIRST – they will then register your songs with a PRO (save some time and steps!)

 Digital Distribution Company

 Some people call them digital aggregators.
-These companies are how you get your music into iTunes, Spotify, Apple Music, Amazon, Google Play, Deezer, Tidal and 80+ other digital stores and streaming services around the world.
-The biggest digital distribution companies for indie artists are CD Baby, DistroKid and Tunecore.
-I reviewed them and 6 others in this piece.
+These companies are how you get your music into Spotify, Apple Music, Amazon, YouTube Music, Deezer, Tidal and 80+ other digital stores and streaming services around the world.
+I reviewed them in this piece.

-Admin stands for administration.
+“Admin” stands for “administration.”
 All publishing companies have an admin department.
-They also have a synch licensing department.
-An A&R department.
-And many other departments.
-But, admin publishing companies have started popping up over the past few years to help unrepped songwriters (like you and me) collect all the royalties out there from around the world.
+They also have a sync licensing department, an A&R department and many other departments.
+Admin publishing companies have started popping up over the past few years to help unrepped songwriters (like you and me) collect all the royalties out there from around the world.